ed-xiao/olympics/README.md

 };
 ```

-* Updating the circle position and size based on the bar value:
+* Updating the circle position and size based on the slider value:
 ```javascript
 //update circles based on input year const update = (year) => {